pyrocko/pyrocko/doc/source/library/examples/velocity_databases.rst

     :alt: pyrocko.crustdb.CrustDB.plot

-Other selection methods are :func:`~pyrocko.crustdb.CrustDB.selectPolygon` and :func:`~pyrocko.crustdb.CrustDB.selectRegion`.
+Other selection methods are :func:`~pyrocko.dataset.crustdb.CrustDB.selectPolygon` and :func:`~pyrocko.dataset.crustdb.CrustDB.selectRegion`.

-See :doc:`/library/reference/dataset` for more information on the API.
+See :doc:`/library/reference/pyrocko.dataset` for more information on the API.